+Bauble, pipes, Lego, an oil rig: Weirdest things to wash up on a beach - CBBC Newsround

-Pipes, Lego, an oil rig: Weirdest things to wash up on a beach
+Bauble, pipes, Lego, an oil rig: Weirdest things to wash up on a beach

-After two huge pipes washed up on beaches in Norfolk, we take a look at some of the other strange items that have ended up on beaches around the world.
+After officers were called to a beach to investigate a potential 'unexploded device' that turned out to be a Christmas bauble, we're looking at other weird things that have washed up on beaches.

+Police officers called to a beach in Wapping to investigate a possible 'unexploded device' were surprised to learn that it was in fact... a Christmas bauble.
+Tower Hamlets Police shared a picture of the bauble on Twitter, saying: "Officers were called to Wapping to investigate a possible unexploded device that had been washed up on the shore.
+Luckily, upon closer inspection, it is a giant glittery Christmas bauble! 🎄🎅" People responded by joking about how big the Christmas tree must have been to hold a bauble of that size!

-Two plastic pipes have washed up on beaches at Winterton and Sea Palling in Norfolk, England.
-They're 450 metres long and came loose whilst being transported to North Africa.
-Ten more pipes are still out at sea.
-Look how big this one is compared to the people on the beach!
+In August 2017, two enormous plastic pipes washed up on beaches at Winterton and Sea Palling in Norfolk, England.
+They were 450 metres long and came loose whilst being transported to North Africa.
+Ten more pipes were reported to still be out at sea at the time - we hope they found them all!

+Well this *certainly* isn't a Christmas bauble!
+In the summer of 2016, a giant oil rig washed up on to a beach on the Isle of Lewis in Scotland.
+The rig was being transported by sea from Norway to Malta when stormy weather hit and it became separated from the boat that was pulling it along.

 Getty Images